SteveBarnett/Remixing/_thinking/less-ai-please.md

     - It turns an embodied, active, process into a flat event, a product
         - Example: saying an LLM that can pass the bar exam can practice law is reinforcing the misconception that the textbook, theoretical, version of a thing is the same as the practical
     - We learn by doing, not by reading answers.
 We learn with applied effort.
+    - All the existing training data comes from learned human experience and knowledge.
+If we all become prompt and context engineers, no-one will have the skills left to solve new problems as they arise.
 - Over-reliance on LLM-powered tools can reduce our scope of interest to questions that this tool can answer
     - Like walking around your house with a hammer looking for things to nail
+- An LLM can give the most popular answer to a question, but the human has to ask the right question

 <details>
 <summary>
 <div markdown="1">